The Kohn Algorithm on Denjoy-Carleman Classes: Subellipticity of the -Neumann Problem and the Kohn Algorithm

 for all $(p,q)$ forms $\varphi \in \smoothc (U) \cap Dom (\ad),$ where $||\, \cdot \, ||_{\, \epsilon}$ is the Sobolev norm of order $\epsilon$ and $||\, \cdot \,||_{\, 0}$ is the $L^2$ norm. \end{subellgain}

-The non-ellipticity of the $\dbar$-Neumann problem is coming precisely from the boundary condition given by $\varphi \in Dom(\ad).$ If the point $x_0$ is inside the domain $\Omega$ then automatically estimate \ref{subellestproblem} holds at $x_0$ with the largest possible $\epsilon$ allowed by the $\dbar$-Neumann problem, namely $\epsilon = 1.$ The problem is thus elliptic rather than subelliptic inside as it was proven by Kohn in \cite{dbneumann1} and \cite{dbneumann2} for strongly pseudoconvex domains as well as by H\"{o}rmander in \cite{hormest} and Kohn in \cite{kohnweakpsc} via weighted estimates for pseudoconvex domains.
-This implies subellipticity only needs to be studied on the boundary of the domain $b \Omega.$
+The boundary condition $\varphi \in Dom(\ad)$ is responsible for the non-ellipticity of the $\dbar$-Neumann problem.
+If the point $x_0$ is inside the domain $\Omega,$ then automatically estimate \eqref{subellestproblem} holds at $x_0$ with the largest possible value $\epsilon = 1.$ The problem is thus elliptic rather than subelliptic inside; see \cite{dbneumann1} and \cite{dbneumann2} for strongly pseudoconvex domains and \cite{hormest} and \cite{kohnweakpsc} for pseudoconvex domains.
+Therefore, subellipticity only needs to be studied on the boundary of the domain $b \Omega.$

 We shall now give Kohn's definition of a subelliptic multiplier:

 [subellgain]{Definition} \begin{subellmult} Let $\Omega$ be a domain in $\C^n$ and let $x_0 \in \overline{\Omega}.$ A $\smooth$ function $f$ is called a subelliptic multiplier at $x_0$ for the $\bar\partial$-Neumann problem on $\Omega$ if there exist a neighborhood $U$ of $x_0$ and constants $C, \epsilon > 0$ such that